estore digital advertising

 3. Old World Customer Service:

 I own the digital agency AndMine, https://www.andmine.com/, and I know there are only two things offline does better than online.
 Hands down everything else is better online.
 Firstly, you can touch and feel the item, pretty obvious.
 Second and this is often overlooked, service and care for your customers.
 This is they key point of differentiation with an online store.
 ‘Show the love’ to your customers and care about the outcomes of their purchases.
-Make sure all customers feel like the in-store experience is a truly worthwhile one.
+Ensuring a great experience with the product enhances customer loyalty and satisfaction.

 4. Engage with these zero truth moments: